mimiro-io/datahub/DOCUMENTATION.md

             "triggerType": "either 'cron' or 'onchange'",
             "jobType": "either 'incremental' or 'fullsync'",
             "schedule": "a cron expression defining when to execute the defined jobType.
-Only set when triggerType=cron", "monitoredDataset": "name of dataset to monitor, used with triggerType=onchange" }
+Only set when triggerType=cron", "monitoredDataset": "name of dataset to monitor, used with triggerType=onchange", "onError": [{
+              "errorHandler":  "log or reRun",
+                "retryDelay": "delay between retries, only used with reRun", "maxRetries": "number of retries, only used with reRun", "maxItems": "only used with log, the handler will log this many failing items before stopping. value 0 means log all failing items"
+            }]
+        }
     ],
     "source": {